 Debra Cohen, Founder, Homeowner Referral Network

 There is a demand for finding reliable home improvement contractors, and this is a business opportunity you can address.
-You can start a home-based contractor referral service that connects homeowners with prescreened, reliable home improvement professionals like painters, plumbers, carpenters and electricians.
-Contractors will then pay you a prenegotiated commission on work secured and you can keep your service free for the homeowners.
+You can start a home-based contractor referral service that connects homeowners with prescreened, reliable home improvement professionals like painters, plumbers, carpenters, and electricians.
+Contractors will then pay you a prenegotiated commission on work secured, and you can keep your service free for the homeowners.

-9. Start a Virtual Freelancing Business
+19. Start a Multilevel Marketing Business

-13. Share Your Skills Through Teaching
+21. Share Your Skills Through Teaching

-Heidi McBain, Professional Counseling for Women, HeidiMcBain.com
+Heidi McBain, Professional Counseling for Women, HeidiMcBain, PLLC

 As a mom, you surely have special skills and hobbies that you love.
 Find out what your special talents and passion are, share them with others and earn.
 For instance, if you are a good singer, share your singing skills and offer singing lessons to kids.
 If you are good at dancing, you can launch a special dancing class every weekend in your yard.
 Invite your children’s classmates and your neighbors to become your first students.

-19. Start a Home-based Independent Travel Agency
+25. Start a Home-based Independent Travel Agency

 Stef Katz, Owner, The Travel Superhero